SpringRoll/SpringRoll/src/README.md

 Also, all of these features are marked `false` by default.

 ## Handling State Change
+The SpringRoll Application class has a general [StateManager](./state) instance attached for managing important properties that can be changed via the container or outside environment.
+Property changes can be subscribed to allow the game to react appropriately to the given situation.
 When certain features are enabled, SpringRoll warns if an associated state change listener is missing.
 For instance, if `sound` is enabled as a feature of the game, there must be a subscriber to the `soundMuted` state: